 or so.
 When in this state, the first second or so of any subsequent audio is missed while

-that generate inaudiable 'pulses' to the bluetooth audio device to keep it awake.
+that generate inaudible 'pulses' to the Bluetooth audio device to keep it awake.
 One

 which we've used successfully on an android device is the '